ayoayco/mnswpr/README.md

 To start development, download/fork the repository then run: `npm i`

-To start the dev server, first run `npm run watch:dev` then in another terminal, run `npm start`
+To start the dev server, first run `npm run dev`

 ## Live Demo